microsoft/VPTQ/README.md

           Yang Wang and
           Shengyu Ye and
           Li Lyna Zhang and
+          Ting Cao and
-          Ting Cao, Cheng Li and
+          Cheng Li and
           Mao Yang},
   booktitle={The 2024 Conference on Empirical Methods in Natural Language Processing}, year={2024},